tongxueluo/predict-app-score/README.md

 combine_features_for_training.py for combining these two sets to get final features for training.

 model_train_test.py for training the model.
 Model reports generated.

+Input: ./raw_data_folder.
+Output after this pipeline: ./report folder with gini, rank ordering and features' Information Value reports.